tnscorcoran/rhsso-3scale/README.md

 Prerequisites
 ==================================================================================================
-Access to 3scale Account
+Access to a 3scale Account
-Access to Red Hat SSO On Openshift
+Access to a Red Hat SSO installation
 An API client.
 We assume it to be Postman client for Chrome
 Your RHEL box IP, refered to *rhel-box-ip*